 In 2003, he opened the Center for Clinical Research.
 Clinical trials are crucial in advancing medicine and helping the medical community find new treatment methods for a wide variety of chronic conditions.
 He is dedicated to bringing education and awareness on the positive benefits of clinical trials to patients, physicians, and the wider healthcare community.

-In 2011 he dedicated time and effort to develop a Center for Limb Preservation at UCSF.
+In 2011 he dedicated time and effort to develop a UCSF Center for Limb Preservation and Diabetic Foot.
 He partnered with Dr. Michael Conte MD, a vascular surgeon, to establish the center of excellence in amputation prevention.
 This first of its kind center in the Bay Area brings together the expertise of vascular surgeons, podiatric surgeons and other specialists to provide a multidisciplinary team approach to patients who are at risk for an amputation.
 His mission is to provide patients with Diabetes and peripheral arterial disease an opportunity to save their feet from an amputation.